-M282A.
-Nonlinear Dynamic Systems.
-(4) (Same as Electrical Engineering M242A and Mechanical and Aerospace Engineering M272A.)
-Lecture, four hours; outside study, eight hours.
-Requisite: course M280A or Electrical Engineering M240A or Mechanical and Aerospace Engineering M270A.
-State-space techniques for studying solutions of time-invariant and time-varying nonlinear dynamic systems with emphasis on stability.
-Liapunov theory (including converse theorems), invariance, center manifold theorem, input-to-state stability and small-gain theorem.
-Letter grading.
-283C.
+- 283C.
 Analysis and Control of Infinite Dimensional Systems.
 (4) Lecture, four hours; outside study, eight hours.
 Requisites: courses M280A, M282A.
 Designed for graduate students.
 Introduction to advanced dynamical analysis and controller synthesis methods for nonlinear infinite dimensional systems.
-Topics include (1) linear operator and stability theory (basic results on Banach and Hilbert spaces, semigroup theory, convergence theory in function spaces), (2) nonlinear model reduction (linear and nonlinear Galerkin method, proper orthogonal decomposition), (3) nonlinear and robust control of nonlinear hyperbolic and parabolic partial differential equations (PDEs), (4) applications to transport-reaction processes.
+Topics include (1) linear operator and stability theory (basic results on Banach and Hilbert spaces, semigroup theory, convergence theory in function spaces), (2) nonlinear model reduction (linear and nonlinear Galerkin method, proper orthogonal decomposition).
+(3) nonlinear and robust control of nonlinear hyperbolic and parabolic partial differential equations (PDEs), (4) applications to transport-reaction processes.
 Letter grading.
-Mr. Christofides
+Mr. Christofides - 284A.

-284A.
 Optimization in Vector Spaces.
 (4) Lecture, four hours; outside study, eight hours.
 Requisites: Electrical Engineering 236A, 236B.
 Review of functional analysis concepts.
 Convexity, convergence, continuity.
 Minimum distance problems for Hilbert and Banach spaces.
 Lagrange multiplier theorem in Banach spaces.
 Nonlinear duality theory.
 Letter grading.
-Mr. Manousiouthakis

-290. Special Topics.
+Mr. Manousiouthakis - 290.
+Special Topics.
 (2 to 4) Seminar, four hours.
 Requisites for each offering announced in advance by department.
 Advanced and current study of one or more aspects of chemical engineering, such as chemical process dynamics and control, fuel cells and batteries, membrane transport, advanced chemical engineering analysis, polymers, optimization in chemical process design.
 May be repeated for credit with topic change.
-Letter grading.

-M290U.
-Toxics Reduction: Science, Engineering, and Policy Issues.
-(4) (Same as Environmental Health Sciences M249 and Urban Planning M262A.)
-Lecture, three hours.
-Requisites: Urban Planning 260A, 260B.
-Public health experts, industrial engineers, and planners are being asked to assess risks biologically active chemicals present and to take such risks into account in planning process.
-Examination of potential for toxics reduction and current state of government and industry activities in this area.
-Letter grading.

-298A-298Z.
+Letter grading. - M297.
+Seminar: Systems, Dynamics, and Control Topics.
+(2) (Same as Electrical Engineering M248S and Mechanical and Aerospace Engineering M299A.)
+Seminar, two hours; outside study, six hours.
+Limited to graduate engineering students.
+Presentations of research topics by leading academic researchers from fields of systems, dynamics, and control.
+Students who work in these fields present their papers and results.
+S/U grading. - 298A-298Z.
 Research Seminars.
 (2 to 4 each) Seminar, to be arranged.
 Requisites for each offering announced in advance by department.
 Lectures, discussions, student presentations, and projects in areas of current interest.
 May be repeated for credit.
 S/U grading.
-(F,W,Sp)

-299. Departmental Seminar.
+(F,W,Sp) - 299.
+Departmental Seminar.
 (2) Seminar, two hours.
 Limited to graduate chemical engineering students.
 Seminars by leading academic and industrial chemical engineers on development or application of recent technological advances in the discipline.
 May be repeated for credit.
 S/U grading.
-(F,W,Sp)

-375. Teaching Apprentice Practicum.
+(F,W,Sp) - 375.
+Teaching Apprentice Practicum.
 (1 to 4) Seminar, to be arranged.
 Preparation: apprentice personnel employment as a teaching assistant, associate, or fellow.
 Teaching apprenticeship under active guidance and supervision of a regular faculty member responsible for curriculum and instruction at the University.
 May be repeated for credit.
-S/U grading.
-(F,W,Sp)
+S/U grading. - (F,W,Sp) - 495A.

-495A.
 Teaching Assistant Training Seminar.
-(2) Seminar, two hours; outside study, four hours; oneday intensive training at beginning of Fall Quarter.
+(2) Seminar, two hours; outside study, four hours; one-day intensive training at beginning of Fall Quarter.
 Limited to graduate chemical engineering students.
 Required of all new teaching assistants.
 Special seminar on communicating chemical engineering principles, concepts, and methods; teaching assistant preparation, organization, and presentation of material, including use of grading, advising, and rapport with students.
-S/U grading.
+S/U grading. - 495B.

-495B.
 Teaching with Technology for Teaching Assistants.
 (2) Seminar, two hours; outside study, four hours.
 Limited to graduate chemical engineering students.
 Designed for teaching assistants interested in learning more about effective use of technology and ways to incorporate that technology into their classrooms for benefit of student learning.
 S/U grading.